os-climate/sostrades-dev-tools/docs/source/user_manual.md

 ### Section 2.4: Group Management
 Each user belongs to, at least, one group with rights.
 - **Owner** : When a user create a group, he is the owner of the group.
 The owner cannot be changed and has the full rights on the group (edition, deletion, manage access rights).
-- **Manager** : an edit a group (name and description), manage access rights to the group (can add or remove user or group, but cannot change its own access right nor the owner), can create study into this group.
+- **Manager** : edit a group (name and description), manage access rights to the group (can add or remove user or group, but cannot change its own access right nor the owner), can create study into this group.
 A manager can't delete a group, only the owner can do it.
 - **Member** : A member of a group can only create studies into this group.

 These groups contain studies created by user and provide user an access right on it.